yiskaneto/aws-boto3-sdk-helpers/README.md

 # AWS Boto3 SDK Helpers

+Contains helper functions for the AWS Python sdk (Boto3) package.

+## Manual use of boto3

 A few examples on how to use the AWS python SDK (Boto3)

 - [AWS Boto3 SDK Helpers](#aws-boto3-sdk-helpers)